Origin of camu camu

 Camu camu was initially considered a natural source of vitamin C by Ferreyra in 1959 in his monthly report on Agricultural Experiment Station in La Molina.

-The quality of our products reflect the complete organic process of camu camu; beginning with our growers in the amazon zone( Pucallpa and Iquitos)
+The quality of our products reflect the complete organic process; beginning with our growers in the amazon zone( Pucallpa and Iquitos)

-We offer organic camu camu products in bulk and wholesale prices for importers and distribuitors, we are suppliers of the best raw material from Amazon Andean zone in Peru…Also please contacts us if you need Private label service or EOM service. contact us
+We offer organic camu camu products in bulk and wholesale prices for importers and distribuitors, we are suppliers of the best raw material from Amazon Andean zone in Peru…Also please contacts us if you need Private label service or EOM service in capsules, tablets and powder.
+Contact us

 Traditional use of camu camu